Peoples of Palawan: Tagbanwa

-The Tagbanwa tribes, or "people of the world," are found in central and northern Palawan.
+The Tagbanwa (or Tagbanua) tribes, or "people of the world", are found in central and northern Palawan.
 They practice shifting cultivation of upland rice, which is considered a divine gift, and are known for their rice wine ritual called pagdiwata.
 Central Tagbanwas are found in the western and eastern coastal areas of central Palawan.
 They are concentrated in the municipalities of Aborlan, Quezon, and Puerto Princesa.
-Calamian Tagbanwa, on the other hand, are found in Baras coast, Busuanga Island, Coron Island, Linipacan Calibangbangan, a Cultural Preservation area (off limits to foreigners and the largest Contiguous grouping), and in some parts of El Nido.
+Calamian Tagbanwa, on the other hand, are found in Baras coast, Busuanga Island, Coron Island, Linipacan, Calibangbangan, a Cultural Preservation area (off limits to foreigners and the largest Contiguous grouping), and in some parts of El Nido.

 Shifting cultivation of upland rice is part of their cultural and economic practices.
 Rice is considered a divine gift and is fermented to make rice wine, which they use in Pagdiwata, or rice wine ritual.
 The cult of the dead is the key to the religious system of the Tagbanwa.
 They believe in several deities found in the natural environment.

 Their language and alphabet, practice of kaingin and common belief in soul-relatives are part of their culture.

 This group are excellent in basketry and wood carving.
-In addition, they are also famous for their beautifully crafted body accessories.
+They are also famous for their beautifully crafted body accessories.
 Their combs, bracelets, necklaces and anklets are usually made of wood, beads, brass and copper.

+The Tagbanwa of Aborlan were scheduled to receive their Certificate of Ancestral Domain (CADT) from the government in November 2021.

 Molbog

-The Molbog people dominate the municipalities of Balabac and Bataraza in southern Palawan.
+The Molbog people dominate the municipalities of Balabac and Bataraza in southern Palawan, then also in the neighboring municipalities of Brooke's Point and Rizal, as well as a small number on the north coast of Borneo and Mapun in Tawi-Tawi.
 They are the only indigenous people in Palawan where the majority of its people are Muslims.
 The area constitutes the homeland of the Molbog people since the classical era prior to Spanish colonization.
 The Molbog are known to have a strong connection with the natural world, especially with the sacred pilandok (Philippine mouse-deer), which can only be found in the Balabac islands.
 A Muslim tale tells the Philippine mouse-deer once tricked a prince into giving up his bag of gold and facing a hive of angry bees.
 Another tale depicts him as a clever guardian of the environment, using his wisdom as an advantage against those who destroy forests, seas, and wildlife.
-The coconut is especially important in Molbog culture at it is their most prized agricultural crop.
+The coconut is especially important in Molbog culture as it is their most prized agricultural crop.

+The Molbog people filed in 2005 an application for a CADT for their ancestral lands in Mariahangin, Bugsuk, Palawan.